Michael Harrington (soccer): International

 Harrington was a member of the U-17 Residency Program at the Bradenton Academy and while there played for the US at the 2003 FIFA U-17 World Championship in Finland in which the team reached the quarterfinals.
 Two years later Harrington represented America at the 2005 FIFA World Youth Championship in the Netherlands.

+Coaching

+In 2019, Harrington returned to his alma mater, the University of North Carolina to take a job as an assistant coach with the men's soccer team.